Reviewed by Nina Knudsen

 “repairs that are: (a) urgent; (b) necessary for the health or safety of anyone or for the preservation or use of residential property; and, (c) made for the purpose of repairing: (i) major leaks in pipes or the roof; (ii) damaged or blocked water or sewer pipes or plumbing fixtures; (iii) the primary heating system; (iv) damaged or defective locks that give access to a rental unit; (v) the electrical system; and, (vi) in prescribed circumstances, a rental unit or residential property.”

 Before anything happens, it’s your responsibility, as the landlord, to post the name and phone number of whoever should be called in case of emergency.
-If a disaster occurs, and emergency repairs are required, the tenants can have repairs done on their own, only under the following conditions:
+If emergency repairs are required, the tenants can have them done on their own under the following conditions:

-If your tenants have had to initiate emergency repairs on their own, you are entitled to take over and complete the repairs at any time.
+If your tenants have had to start emergency repairs on their own, you’re entitled to take over and complete the repairs at any time.
 You will be responsible for reimbursing your tenants for any emergency repairs that they’ve had completed at your own expense.
 They need to provide you with a claim for reimbursement, receipts for the repairs, and a description of the emergency.
-The costs must be reasonable, and the damages cannot have been caused by the tenants or their guests.
+The costs for the repairs must be reasonable.

-As the landlord, you are generally responsible for insect control and should address any such problems immediately.
-Your tenants are required to cooperate with pest control instructions or face possible eviction.
+As the landlord, you are responsible for pest control and should address any such problems as soon as they become apparent.
+Your tenants must cooperate with pest control instructions or face possible eviction.
+And don’t forget: your tenants are also responsible for keeping the unit reasonably clean—the best defense against vermin.

-You can also enter the unit if necessary to protect life or property when an emergency exists.
+You can also enter the unit if necessary to protect life or property during an emergency.

 The Residential Tenancy Act says that tenants have the right to “quiet enjoyment.”
 A loss of “quiet enjoyment” may include: